Rodica24/PAD_Lab/README.md

 ## Data Management Design
 ### User service endpoints:
 **1. POST /user/register - Registers a new user**

+The first endpoint to be accessed.
+Registering a user account stores their credentials in the database, which is essential because other endpoints require a user account to authenticate requests.
 #### Body
 ```json
 {